 Here are five ways to celebrate the birth of Prophet Muhammad PBUH :

-One of the most important things we can do to celebrate Prophet Muhammad’s birth is by reciting shalawat and sending blessings to Prophet Muhammad SAW.
-We will get shyafaat by reciting shalawat upon him.
+One of the most important things we can do to celebrate Prophet Muhammad’s birth is to recite durood and send blessings to Prophet Muhammad SAW.
+We will get shyafaat by reciting durood upon him.

 2. Read Quran